November 20, 2019

 What’s the difference between SAD and general depression?
 Unlike general depression, SAD happens during certain times of the year and is often resolved on its own.
 Since seniors are more likely to be isolated and have fewer social connections in the winter, SAD can hit older adults harder.
 So, how do you know if you or a loved one is suffering from elderly SAD?

-The symptoms of elderly SAD often appear in late fall and early winter and become more severe as the season continues.
+The symptoms of elderly seasonal affective disorder often appear in late fall and early winter and become more severe as the season continues.
 Here are a few common symptoms that usually mean you or a loved one are suffering from SAD.

 • Having a hard time concentrating